 - Learn the top reasons to choose a term policy.
 Some of the topics you might look into will include lower premium rates and a lesser commitment to high and permanent premiums for the rest of your life.

 - Calculate your debts and financial situation.
-Without understanding the full financial picture in your life, you may not be able to adequately predict and support the needs of your family after your death.
+Without understanding the full financial picture in your life (current and future expenses), you may not be able to adequately predict and support the needs of your family after your death.

 - Decide on your preferred term of coverage.
 Preferred terms are chosen to protect your beneficiaries for a limited time when you only need coverage until your children gain independence and your debts are resolved.

 - Choose a death benefit amount to fully safeguard your family.
-Many ways exist to determine appropriate payout amounts for many different situations, but each policy seeking shopper is unique in this area.
+Many ways exist to determine appropriate payout amounts for many different situations, but each policy-seeking shopper is unique in this area (like saving for college tuition or paying back loans).

 - Compare quotes from your shortlist of insurers.
 A quote comparison is one of the sole ways that life insurance shoppers evaluate potential policy providers, and it gives significant insight into your options as a consumer.